Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 Native scripts are used to describe the multi-sig scheme belonging to a script address or the minting/burning policy of native tokens.
 Native scripts define what keys need to be used to witness a transaction and what condition needs to be fulfilled in order for that transaction to be valid.
 See [CDDL](https://github.com/input-output-hk/cardano-ledger-specs/blob/3ff2b08c7e094a3b9035fafb170e0e1da9b75401/eras/alonzo/test-suite/cddl-files/alonzo.cddl#L334) and [CIP-1854](https://cips.cardano.org/cips/cip1854/) for more details.

-In order for the user to be able to verify native scripts a `get_native_script_hash` is available on Trezor.
+In order for the user to be able to verify native scripts a `get_native_script_hash` is available on detahard.
 This enables the user to verify the contents and the final hash of the script.

 ### Plutus scripts